-A full review of the Scheduled Care Service is due to commence in Quarter 2 to evaluate all aspects of the service, seeking patient, staff and stakeholder views on improvements that could be made and options for future direction and development.
-The aim is to complete the review and develop outline recommendations by Q3 of 2019/20.
+The review of the Scheduled Care Service is underway to evaluate all aspects of the service, seeking patient, staff and stakeholder views on improvements that could be made and options for future direction and development.
+The aim is to develop outline recommendations by Q1 of 2020/21.

-Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 17 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020
+Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 19 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020